Family: Phenuiviridae

 Distinguishing features

-The seven viruses currently assigned to the genus Coguvirus were discovered in a wide range of dicotyledonous plants.
-Coguviruses have a genome consisting of a large negative-sense RNA (RNA1) and a small ambisense RNA (RNA2), or alternatively, three segments of negative-sense RNA (RNA1, RNA2 and RNA3).
+The six viruses currently assigned to the genus Coguvirus were discovered in a wide range of dicotyledonous plants.
+Coguviruses have a genome consisting of a large negative-sense RNA (RNA1) and a small ambisense RNA (RNA2).
 These RNAs contain three genes, encoding two structural proteins, a large protein (L) and a nucleocapsid protein (N), and one putative non-structural protein likely encoding a movement protein (MP) involved in cell-to-cell movement in plant hosts.
 The apparent lack of a membrane-bound virus particle distinguishes coguviruses from other viruses in the family Phenuiviridae.
 Based on well-supported Maximum Likelihood or Maximum Clade Credibility trees inferred from complete L protein sequences, viruses classified in the genus Coguvirus form a monophyletic cluster clearly distinguished from other phenuivirids (Navarro et al., 2018a, Navarro et al., 2018b).

 Virion